yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Add ground

 Our main character needs a ground that it can jump on.
 We will add one instantly.
-By the same method of adding a background image, drag the `assets/textures/ground` resource in the **Assets** panel to `Canvas` in **arrangement manager**.
+By the same method of adding a background image, drag the `assets/textures/ground` resource in the **Assets** panel to `Canvas` in the **Node Tree**.
 When dragging, we can choose the order relation of newly added nodes and `background` nodes.
 When in the state of dragging the resource, move the mouse pointer to the bottom of the `background` node until a highlighted orange frame appears on `Canvas` and a green line representing the insert position appears below `background`, and then release the mouse.
 In this way, `ground` will be put under the `background` in the scene hierarchy, which is also a subnode of `Canvas`.

-In **arrangement manager**, the render order of nodes shown below will follow that of nodes shown above.
+In the **Node Tree**, the render order of nodes shown below will follow that of nodes shown above.
 We can see the `ground` object at the bottom is the first to appear in **scene editor**.
 Besides, the subnode will permanently display before the parent node.
 We can adjust the hierarchical order and relation of nodes at anytime to control their show order.

 According to the method of modifying the background, we can also use **rectangle tool** to set a suitable size for the ground node.
 When activating **rectangle tool**, by dragging the vertices and the parts other than the four sides of nodes, we can change the position of nodes.
 The state of set ground nodes is as illustrated below: